Blog/Comparison

 Vitals

-Incredible tracks six vitals with trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, SpO2, and Respiratory Rate.
+Incredible tracks six vitals with trend charts: HRV, Sleep Score, Resting Heart Rate, Body Temperature, Blood Oxygen, and Respiratory Rate.
+Blood Oxygen is displayed separately from the daily training context.

 Athlytic covers HRV, sleep, resting heart rate, and body temperature but does not surface SpO2 or respiratory rate data.